How to Maintain and Recharge a Fire Extinguisher

 Using a fire extinguisher can be intimidating.
-If the fire is contained, continue to use the fire extinguisher, and remember the acronym PASS.
-If your exit is blocked, it is important to exit your home immediately.
+If the fire is small and contained, use the fire extinguisher to put out the fire and remember the acronym P.A.S.S. when operating one.
+If your exit starts becoming blocked, it is important to exit your home immediately.

 P - Pull the pin

-A - Aim low at the base of the fire
+A - Aim the nozzle low at the base of the fire

 How Often Should Fire Extinguishers Be Inspected?